cobbler/terraform-provider-cobbler/website/docs/r/repo.html.markdown

 * `apt_components` - (Optional) List of Apt components such as main, restricted, universe.
 Applicable to apt breeds only.

-* `apt_dists` - (Optional) List of Apt distribution names such as trusty, trusty-updates.
+* `apt_dists` - (Optional) List of Apt distribution names such as bionic, bionic-updates.
 Applicable to apt breeds only.

 * `arch` - (Optional) The architecture of the repo.
 Valid options
   are: i386, x86_64, ia64, ppc, ppc64, s390, arm.